Midlothian Country Club

 Midlothian Country Club is a historic golf course in Midlothian, Illinois.
 It is located 18 mi southwest of Chicago and built on 208 acre of land.
 It was designed by Herbert J. Tweedie and opened in 1898.
-In 2003 the course was updated by the Ken Killian, Richard P. Nugent and architect Bob Lohmann of Lohmann Golf Designs.
+In 2003 the course was updated by Ken Killian, Richard P. Nugent and architect Bob Lohmann of Lohmann Golf Designs.
 In 2021-2022 the course was renovated by architect, Raymond Hearn to enhance 82 bunkers, lengthen tee boxes and many other enhancements which returned Midlothian Country Club to its championship caliber.

 History

 The Golf Phase In the United States

 The first golf club to open in the Chicago area was actually open for business a year before the World's Fair.
 On July 18, 1893, a charter was granted to the Chicago Golf Club, now located in Wheaton, Illinois.
 The Chicago Golf Club would remain under the leadership of Charles B. Macdonald until the Chicago Golf Club moved from its Belmont location to its current Wheaton location.

 Although golf courses have sprouted up in the United States on rare occasion since the nation's birth, it wasn't until the game of golf was put on display for the world to see at the 1893 World's Columbian Exposition in Chicago that the sport began gathering a strong following of athletes and fans alike.